Easy Margarita Poke Cake

 My friend Jamie’s cookbook was just recently released and I had to try one of her poke cakes.
 This dreamy Margarita Poke Cake caught my eye!

-- Carefully smooth the doctored up Cool Whip over the surface, then pop into the fridge for at least 4 hours so that the pudding can thicken even more and the awesome margarita flavors can meld.
+- Carefully smooth the doctored-up Cool Whip over the surface, then pop it into the fridge for at least 4 hours so that the pudding can thicken even more and the awesome margarita flavors can meld.

 - I’ve shared a Boston Cream Pie Poke Cake, a Turtle Poke Cake, and a Triple Chocolate Poke Cake on the blog, but now there will be a whole lot more, thanks to Jamie’s cookbook!

 The Poke Cake Cookbook